 This passage in the book “Into To The Wild” inspired me to write a short reflection on happiness.

-Many philosophers and scientists have struggled throughout the times to define “happiness”.
-For some, it is an emotional state that can’t really be described in words.
-For others, it is simply the result of complex interactions of genes and behaviors.
-Happiness is an important asset in life, one that even defines the quality of life.
+Many philosophers and scientists have struggled throughout the times to define the word.
+For some, it is an emotional state that can’t really be captured in words.
+For others, it is simply the result of complex interactions in the brain.
+Happiness is an important asset in life, one that may even define the quality of life.
 Some consider it to give meaning to life and to be a reason to exist.
-Regardless of the views, there is consensus that happiness is worth pursuing in the life of every individual.

-In my view, real happiness cannot be the product of single life events but must be defined as a continuum of feelings and emotions.
-It is only in that continuous state of well-being that an individual can truly feel happy.
+In my view, real happiness cannot be the product of single life events– it must come as a continuum.